 • Costs to gain a WDA (H) can vary significantly depending on who you commission to assist you, and the type of wholesale business you are setting up.
 A Quality Management System and extended costs for a small pharmacy “skimming” site is very different to a business handling high value cold chain products.

 • Your Quality Management System is central to your operation, and should be bespoke to your business.
-Just like copying in an exam, it is ill advised to borrow a friend’s documents and fail to understand or tailor them to your business.
+It is ill advised to borrow another businesses documents and fail to understand what they mean or tailor them to your business.

 • Do you already have a site in mind?
 Is it freehold or leasehold?
 What is the outright cost, rental cost, and ongoing cost?